gbcrio/gbcr/doc/REST-interface.md

 Given a block hash: returns a block, in binary, hex-encoded binary or JSON formats.
 Responds with 404 if the block doesn't exist.

-The HTTP request and response are both handled entirely in-memory.
+The HTTP request and response are both handled entirely in-memory, thus making maximum memory usage at least 2.66MB (1 MB max block, plus hex encoding) per request.

 With the /notxdetails/ option JSON response will only contain the transaction hash instead of the complete transaction details.
 The option only affects the JSON response.